Leica S Typ 006 vs Sony RX10

 It is notable that the RX10 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the S Typ 006 does not offer wifi capability.
+In contrast, the S Typ 006 does not provide wifi capability.

 Studio photographers will appreciate that the Leica S Typ 006 (unlike the RX10) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

 Both the S Typ 006 and the RX10 have been discontinued, but can regularly be found used on eBay.
 The S Typ 006 was replaced by the Leica S Typ 007, while the RX10 was followed by the Sony RX10 II.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Leica S Typ 006 Manual (free pdf) or the online Sony RX10 Manual.

 So what is the bottom line?
 Is there a clear favorite between the Leica S Typ 006 and the Sony RX10?
 Which camera is better?
 A synthesis of the relative strong points of each of the models is listed below.